purpleidea/purpleidea.com/content/blog/2014/03/20/preserving-your-working-directory-in-gnome-terminal.md

 Many thanks to <a href="https://blogs.gnome.org/mclasen/">Matthias Clasen</a> and <a href="https://blogs.gnome.org/halfline/">Ray Strode</a> for figuring this one out!

 One side note: this used to be the default, but for some reason it broke around Fedora 19 or 20.
-Maybe it had to do with my <a href="/post/2014/01/29/show-the-exit-status-in-your-ps1/">fancy prompt</a>, but everything is working great now.
+Maybe it had to do with my <a href="/blog/2014/01/29/show-the-exit-status-in-your-ps1/">fancy prompt</a>, but everything is working great now.

 Happy Hacking,

 James

-&nbsp;